deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 > Note that you will be asked to verify most of the data in parameters before proceeding.
 Notice that on rollback we require a bit more stringent checking.
 This is for your protection.
 You will be asked to enter 'Y' initially and this is case sensitive, then a second verification is performed ensuring your intent, and this one requires you to type out 'YES' initially and this is case sensitive.
 Anything else will terminate the destruction of the environment.

-Assuming everything is correct creds allow you should have output similar to the following:
+Assuming everything is correct you should have output similar to the following:

 ```bash